ReSAM: Refine, Requery, and Reinforce: Self-Prompting Point-Supervised Segmentation for Remote Sensing Images: Related Works

 \section{Related Works}

-\textbf{SAM as Backbone Adaptation:} Vision foundation models like SAM have shown remarkable generalization due to large scale pretraining.
+\textbf{SAM as Backbone Adaptation:} Vision foundation models like SAM have shown remarkable generalization due to large-scale pretraining.
 The original Segment Anything Model \cite{kirillov2023segment} was trained on a large dataset and supports flexible prompts such as points and boxes.
 While SAM performs well on natural images, direct application to remote sensing images (RSIs) is limited by domain-specific characteristics like high resolution, variable scale, and object spatial diversity.
 To address this, several studies \cite{osco2023segment, ma2024sam, ding2024adapting, liu2024rsps, wang2023samrs, zhang2024mw, zhang2025rsam} have adapted SAM for remote sensing.
 For example, Zero-to-One-Shot \cite{osco2023segment} explored combining SAM with multimodel prompts, including language guidance, to segment aerial imagery with minimal manual input.
 SAM-DC \cite{ding2024adapting} uses FastSAM's \cite{zhao2023fast} encoder to extract powerful features and a convolution on an adapter to focus on change-related ground objects.
 RS-SAM \cite{zhang2025rsam} incorporates multiscale feature fusion and an encoder adapter tailored for satellite imagery, which improved segmentation accuracy on high-resolution scenes.
-These works underline that, while SAM is a powerful backbone, careful adaptation is needed for domain shift in remote sensing imagery.
+These works underline that, while SAM is a powerful backbone, careful adaptation is needed for domain shift in remote sensing imagery.\\ \textbf{Sparse Point Supervision:} Point-level supervision is an efficient strategy to reduce annotation costs in remote sensing, as annotators only click a few points per object \cite{chan2025sparse, bearman2016s, kim2023devil}.
+However, sparse points do not provide a full contour of the object, making direct model training challenging.
+Several methods \cite{ wei2024semantic, liu2025pointsam, guo2025discriminatively, tang2022active} have leveraged SAM to generate a pseudo-mask from points.
+For example, PENet \cite{chan2025sparse}, which uses a SAM branch to expand point labels into a pseudo-mask via feature-similarity propagation.
+SAPNet \cite{wei2024semantic} uses Multiple Instance Learning (MIL) to select semantically relevant mask proposals from SAM.
+PointSAM \cite{liu2025pointsam} introduces a self-training SAM that relies solely on point prompts, introducing negative prompt calibration and prototype alignment to correct noisy pseudo-labels.
+These studies highlight that sparse cues can be effectively leveraged, but careful strategies are needed to compensate for missing contour information. \\ \textbf{Self-Training with Embedding Alignment:} Self-training leverages pseudo-labels from unlabeled data to improve segmentation performance.
+In remote sensing, SAM's zero-shot predictions from point approaches can serve as initial pseudo-labels, but naive self-training may propagate errors.
+Previous approaches \cite{zhang2021prototypical, das2023weakly, liu2025pointsam} mitigate this with feature alignment and consistency regularization.
+ProDA \cite{zhang2021prototypical} addresses the problems of noisy pseudo labels and dispersed target features.
+They utilize consistency across augmentation help from a tighter cluster in feature space, improving adaptation.
+WDASS \cite{das2023weakly} designed asymmetric alignment to preserve target domain structure rather than forcing all features into the source domain distribution.
+PointSAM \cite{liu2025pointsam} also used feature alignment to align with the target domain distribution.
+These prototype-based methods achieve promising results, but they are constrained by the high memory cost of storing and maintaining large feature banks, making them difficult to scale to large or diverse target datasets.
+Moreover, as the dataset size grows, prototype quality becomes increasingly unstable, often failing to capture the full distribution of object variations.
+To address these challenges, our method replaces heavy prototype banks with a lightweight Soft-Semantic-Alignment (SSA) strategy that maintains only a rolling queue of recent object embeddings and enforces consistency across augmented views.
+This design retains the benefits of feature alignment while drastically reducing memory overhead.
+As a result, our approach effectively mitigates error accumulation and enables robust adaptation across diverse remote sensing scenarios.